How to Get From Barcelona Airport to the City Centre

 • Arriving late at night/in a hurry/bulky or heavy luggage/prefer to be dropped right in front of your hotel?
 Take a Taxi.

-If you have any questions, let me know in the comments section below.
+Let me know if you have any questions in the comments section below.

 427 comments